#7A Social Security Benefits – 10 Things You Need To Know To Plan Your Retirement Income

 There are a few common questions when it comes to Social Security benefits.
 The most popular one: when is the best age to start collecting benefits?
 There is no set age on when a person should start collecting benefits, it depends on personal situations and what will have the best outcome.
 Here are a few tips on how to come up with a plan:

 Talk about it with family, or someone trustworthy.
 It’s important to have valued opinions when it comes to this decision.
-Talking with a financial professional is always an option, but keep in mind that they can give information, but they cannot give advice.
-They are there to help interpret information given to them.
+Talking with a financial professional is an option, they are there to help interpret information given to them.
 One approach to Social Security could be to determine how much annual income is needed to live comfortably in retirement, and then position retirement savings to fill the gap between retirement needs and Social Security benefits.

 Consider your health.